rapid-lang/rapid/LRM/README.md

 ##### Variable Declaration

 A variable declaration consists of a type and an id.
+A variable declared in a scope block is accessible at every line following the line of its declaration.

 ```
 /* type */ /* id */